ashermkn1/treap-agda/treap.lagda.md

                                 ; (right x∈r) → lemmaRight r x x≥upper x∈r }
 ```

-And that's it!
-To show off the power of our cool new ✨ verified ✨ data structure, let's write some tests to show off its power:
+And that's all the basics!
+To show off the power of our cool new ✨ verified ✨ data structure, let's write some tests to show off its automatic-invariant-proving power:

 ```agda
   module _ where